trpc/trpc/www/docs/further/further-reading.md

 ### Benefits with Blitz.js

-- More batteries included and easier to setup
-- Blitz has a plenty of nice DX-benefits with it being a full-stack famework
+- First class data layer integrated with the Next.js runtime, resulting in a more seamless experience
+- If already using Next.js, it's extremely simple to switch to Blitz and adopt the data layer incrementally
+- Automatic integration with Blitz auth
-- Blitz' custom build pipeline enables stuff like CMD+clicking a function to jump to the backend function
+- Since you import server functions directly to the frontend, you can do things like CMD+click a function to jump to definition
-- Code scaffolding, plug-and-play auth, etc
 - Blitzjs has a bigger community
+- Not a single API-endpoint so you don't have any code size issues in serverless environments